 Every year, millions of consumers fall victim to cybercrime.
 According to the FBI’s Internet Crime Complaint Center consumers lost more than $1 billion from scams initiated through the web in 2015.
 In recognition of Safer Internet Day on Feb.
-7, Chelsea Groton Bank is highlighting seven tips to help consumers guard against online threats and maintain a safe and secure web environment.
+7, Chelsea Groton Bank is highlighting seven tips to help consumers stay safe online, guard against online threats, and maintain a secure web environment.

-Chelsea Groton Bank recommends the following tips to keep you safe online:
+Chelsea Groton Bank recommends the following tips to help you stay safe online:

 - Keep your computers and mobile devices up to date.
 Having the latest security software, web browser, and operating system are the best defenses against viruses, malware, and other online threats.
 Turn on automatic updates so you receive the newest fixes as they become available.